smherwig/phoenix-memserver/README.md

 ```

 A limitation of sm-vericrypt and sm-crypt is that they do not remove the
-backing hosts files for the memory segments and locks when Phoenix terminates.
+backing host files for the memory segments and locks when Phoenix terminates.
 The `rest_phoenix_memdirs.sh` assumes that these files are stored under
 `~/var/phoenix/memfiles`, and can be used to clear the directory's contents
 between runs of Phoenix: